98% of our customers would recommend us to friends and family!

 The student did some prep for the reading portion of the test.
 She does very well in reading with a close understanding and she has a very strategic approach when she analyzes the question and the answers.
 I am sure she will do fine on the reading.

-How can a tutor help you master the STAAR?
+How can a tutor help your child master the STAAR?

-Choose from fully customized STAAR test prep programs to match your needs and schedule.
-Brilliant private tutors provide 1-on-1 tutoring in your home, or another convenient location of your choosing, and sessions are scheduled around your classes, extra-curriculars, and other activities.
-Our Directors provide free consultations in which you’ll learn how our hand-picked, highly credentialed tutors can help you achieve your STAAR goals, leaving you well-prepared for the exams in the spring.
-Call us today and our Directors will discuss your goals, schedule, and specific needs and create a customized plan that meets your STAAR goals in the most efficient way.
+Brilliant private tutors provide 1-on-1 tutoring in your home, or another convenient location of your choosing, and sessions are scheduled around your child's classes, extra-curriculars, and other activities.
+Our Directors provide free consultations in which you’ll learn how a tutor can prepare your child for the exams.

 State of Texas Assessments of Academic Readiness (STAAR)